iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/projects.md

 **Description**

-Analytics service for Bitfold's social network games which measured interactions of players with the game's interface & warehoused measurements into an isolated Postgres analytics database using stored procedures.
-An EC2 based web-service calculated metrics & statiscal analyses on collected data regularly
+Analytics service for Bitfold's social network games which measured interactions of players with the game's interface.
+Measurements were warehoused into an isolated Postgres analytics database using stored procedures.
+An EC2 based web-service was run regularly to calculate metrics & statiscal analyses on collected data

-Several Bitfold Clients chose to integrate the dashboard into their games
+Several game publishers chose to integrate the dashboard into their games

 **Links to Work**

-The service isn't operational anymore, but the following articles explain our thinking
+The service isn't operational anymore, but the following articles explain the thinking behind the product

 * [Overview of the Social Game Industry](https://www.slideshare.net/Bitfold/social-facebook-game-space-at-a-glance)